All Episodes

 The networks are made up of individuals and organizations.

-And individuals don't exist without a network of organizations.
+Individuals don't exist without a network of organizations.

 You have to look at both of them.

-That's why there's no such thing as a lone wolf terrorist, because they don't function in a vacuum outside the the uh structure of the community, just like planets don't rotate around the sun without the gravitational force to hold them in place.
+That's why there's no such thing as a lone wolf terrorist, because they don't function in a vacuum outside the structure of the community, just like planets don't rotate around the sun without the gravitational force to hold them in place.

 The strategy is implementation of Sharia law.

-If we understand that the underlying strategy of the global Islamic movement, then we understand why these organizations exist in the first place.
+If we understand the underlying strategy of the global Islamic movement, then we understand why these organizations exist in the first place.

 And then we understand why the people that go there are going to be affected by that gravitational force, if you will, and orbit their lives around that central structure.